Peach State Federal Credit Union celebrates completion of Purple Heart Homes Operation: Veteran Home Renovation project

 About Peach State Federal Credit Union

-Peach State is a $516 million credit union that serves almost 60,000 members in Georgia and South Carolina.
+Peach State is a $517 million credit union that serves more than 60,000 members in Georgia and South Carolina.
 Operating as a not-for-profit financial cooperative, Peach State’s mission is to provide quality financial services that meet the needs and exceed the expectations of its member-owners.
 For more information, visitwww.peachstatefcu.org.

 About Purple Heart Homes